- What Personal Data Do We Receive?

 - Information from Partners: Zoom obtains information about account owners and their users from third-party companies, such as market data enrichment services, including information about an account owner’s company size or industry, contact information, or activity of certain enterprise domains.
 Zoom may also obtain information from third-party advertising partners who deliver ads displayed on Zoom products and services, such as whether you clicked on an ad they showed you.

-Zoom employees do not access meeting, webinar, or messaging content (specifically, audio, video, files, in-meeting whiteboards, and messages), or any content generated or shared as part of other collaborative features (such as out-of-meeting whiteboards or emails), unless directed by an account owner, or as required for legal, safety, or security reasons, as discussed below.
+Zoom employees do not access meeting, webinar, messaging or email content (specifically, audio, video, files, in-meeting whiteboards, messaging or email contents), or any content generated or shared as part of other collaborative features (such as out-of-meeting whiteboards), unless authorized by an account owner, or as required for legal, safety, or security reasons, as discussed below, and where technically feasible.
 Zoom uses personal data to conduct the following activities:

 - Provide Zoom Products and Services: To provide products and services to account owners, their users, and those they invite to join meetings and webinars hosted on their accounts, including to customize Zoom products and services and recommendations for accounts or their users.
-Zoom also uses personal data, including contact information, to route invitations and messages to recipients when users send invitations and messages using Zoom products and services.
+Zoom also uses personal data, including contact information, to route invitations, messages, or Zoom Emails to recipients when users send or receive invitations, messages, or Zoom Emails using Zoom products and services.
 This may also include using personal data for customer support, which may include accessing audio, video, files, messages, and other content or context, at the direction of the account owner or their users.
 We also use personal data to manage our relationship and contracts with account owners and others, including billing, compliance with contractual obligations, facilitating payment to third-party developers in relation to purchases made through the Zoom App Marketplace, and related administration.

 - Advanced Voice and Video Features: If you elect to use certain video features, such as filters, avatars, and gestures, information about your movements or the positioning of your face or hands may be processed on your device to apply the selected features.
 Such data does not leave your device, is not retained, and cannot be used to identify you.
 If certain features are enabled, such as transcription generation for recordings, Zoom may use technology that analyzes the meeting’s audio recording to distinguish one speaker from another in order to create an accurate transcript.
 The audio analysis is not retained after the transcript is generated.